Betaine Anhydrous: An In-Depth Look at a Powerhouse Ingredient

 This could indeed be beneficial for athletes and trainees looking to improve their state-of-mind.

 Possible side effects from betaine anhydrous

-Betaine anhydrous like many other compounds needs to be used properly in order to reduce possible side effects.
+Betaine anhydrous, like many other compounds, needs to be used properly to reduce possible side effects.

 Fortunately, betaine anhydrous is generally well-tolerated and has limited side effects with nominal doses.
 The most common side effects associated with betaine anhydrous use may include: